Goals of the security team

 Providing security requires more than simply posting a patch to Drupal.org.
 Hundreds of thousands of people rely on the Drupal security team to notify them of known vulnerabilities.
 The security team coordinates security announcements in release cycles and evaluates whether security issues are ready for release several days in advance.
 The security team works with Drupal core and module maintainers.

 If you are concerned with the response time or the handling of a security issue, ask email@example.com.
 You may publicly discuss the policy, but not the details of any non-disclosed issue.

 There are three pages listing past security announcements:

-The security team follows a Responsible Disclosure policy: we keep issues private until there is a fix OR until it becomes apparent that the maintainer is not addressing the issue in a timely manner.
+The security team follows a Coordinated Disclosure policy: we keep issues private until there is a fix OR until it becomes apparent that the maintainer is not addressing the issue in a timely manner.
 Public announcements are made when the threat has been addressed and a secure version is available.
 When reporting a security issue, observe the same policy.
 Do not share your knowledge of security issues with others.